akvo/akvo-flow-docs/docs/topic/fieldapp/3-launching-app.rst

    :alt: image of phone
    :align: center

-Then tap the checkbox beside the “Keep the last selected user logged in between sessions” option.
+Then tap the checkbox beside the **Keep the last selected user logged in between session** option.

 .. figure:: img/7-manage-users-9-arrow.gif
    :width: 200 px